ssunno/opensearch-mcp-server-py/README.md

 ### Tool Parameters
 - **ListIndexTool**
     - `opensearch_url` (optional): The OpenSearch cluster URL to connect to
+    - `index` (optional): The name of the index to get detailed information for.
+If provided, returns detailed information about this specific index instead of listing all indices.

 - **IndexMappingTool**
     - `opensearch_url` (optional): The OpenSearch cluster URL to connect to